-Create a space to pass by with interest, rather than letting the decor go unnoticed.
-Because most stairway wall decors are crying out for attention – welcoming the right stairway wall idea to enhance the pass-through space.
+These smart staircase wall ideas will help you create a space to pass by with interest, rather than letting the decor go unnoticed.
+Most stairway walls are crying out for attention so welcoming the right wall decor will enhance the pass-through space.

-Decorative staircase and hallway ideas range from classic gallery walls of framed artwork to imaginative paint ideas to make a design statement.
-Wall panelling and decorative wallpapers also create statement decor elements, both worth considering for injecting maximum style impact into a small space
+Decorative staircase ideas and hallway ideas range from classic gallery walls of framed artwork to imaginative paint ideas to make a design statement.
+Wall panelling and decorative wallpapers also create statement decor elements, both worth considering for injecting maximum style impact into a small space.

 'It is important to measure out all the proportions given the double height in a stairwell, so a standard size piece of art may well not be suitable.
 Gallery walls of art can work very well and are often popular in staircases, as well as sculptural pieces or a large statement canvas.'